 Acrylic paint is an excellent medium to use when using charcoal.
 These two complement each other since acrylic is dry and allows lines to be added over the top when the paint is dry.

 If there is a mistake sketched onto acrylic, you use a gum eraser to remove unwanted lines.
 At this point, it would be a better idea to use Willow, and Vine sticks to make subtle corrections that are easier to correct.

 The texture of acrylic paint allows natural charcoal to stick to the surface without much effort.
 Removing these lines won’t leave a mark on the acrylic paint when using a kneaded putty eraser.
 Be sure to mix the lifted charcoal lines into your putty to transfer back onto your painting.

 How Do You Seal Charcoal on Canvas?

-When you want to keep charcoal lines from smudging after you’ve primed your canvas, you can seal your canvas with a fixer spray.
+When you want to keep charcoal lines from smudging after you’ve primed your canvas, you can seal your charcoal drawings with a fixeative spray.

 Many sprays are helpful, but the best ones are Krylon’s fixative spray since every art and paint store will carry this product.
 Don’t try using hair spray because these can yellow over time and aren’t meant for long-term preservation.
 Click here to view information on Amazon